a letter from Momotaro Cofounder & CEO Lindsay Wynn (she/her)

 This project is the consequence of curiosity and necessity.

-I had been fighting recurrent bouts of BV and VCC for about six months.
-As soon as I'd treat one issue, the next returned, and then it would start all over again.
+I had been fighting recurrent bouts of Bacterial Vaginosis (BV) and vaginal cuff closure (VCC) for about six months.
+As soon as I'd treat one symptom, the next returned, and then it would start all over again.
 I was dealing with physical discomfort as well as the associated quality of life and psychological issues: I felt self conscious, I was unable (or didn't want to) have sex—the list goes on.

 I tried various over-the-counter and prescription medicines but found no lasting relief.
 Unfortunately, that really isn't that surprising.
-I later learned that BV recurrence rates range from 40%-50%.
+I later learned that the bacterial vaginosis recurrence rates range from 40%-50%.

 So, with a situation that was not showing any kind of material improvement, my partner, Taylor, and I began a deep dive into self education on all things vagina related.
 Along with my determination to find a solution and Taylor's background in biology and his generally endearing curiosity, we had zeroed in on a few take-aways: